BenBrostoff/BenBrostoff.github.io/about.md

 title: About
 permalink: about/
 ---
-I am a software engineer at [Klaviyo](https://www.klaviyo.com/) (we're hiring!).
-On the side, I consult on a few projects and have experience in the healthcare, consumer and data-analytics spaces.
+I run a software agency and serve as an advisor to several SaaS start-ups.
+[I also write about investing](https://stocktalknewsletter.substack.com/) and [published a sports fiction book](https://www.amazon.com/dp/B0F94JLN76).

 I have worked on behalf of some of the top Daily Fantasy Sports (DFS) players in the world and am the author of [DraftFast](https://github.com/BenBrostoff/draftfast), GitHub's most starred open-source DFS optimization library.

 Professionally, I mostly work in Python and JavaScript (server and client-side).
 I care deeply about improving as a programmer and am always looking for opportunities to learn something new.